 Where to find Hanoi Train Street

 We had to ask at our hostel and luckily the Vietnamese receptionist knew what we were talking about.
 The map below shows you where you can find Hanoi Train Street.
-We walked along Phùng Hưng from the north where we could see the railway line.
+We walked along Phùng Hưng from the north where we could see the Vietnam Railways line.
 At one point along the way we saw some steps up to the lines, and from there you can walk along until you reach the narrow part of the street.

 How to see the trains at Hanoi Train Street